woodwards/excel2r/README.md

 The objective of this project is to convert large, complex Excel models into R, using R. The approach is to:

-1. Read the Excel values and formulae (using the XLConnect package, which requires Java).
+1. Read the Excel values and formulae (using the tidyxl package).
-2. Analyse the formulae to identify scalar, vector and matrix regions (these will become R variables).
+2. Analyse the Excel sheets for consistency (quite useful in itself).
-2b.
-The ability to analyse Excel sheets for consistency is quite useful in itself.
+3. Analyse the formulae to identify scalar, vector and matrix regions (these will become R variables).
-3. Translate the Excel formulae to R syntax.
+4. Translate the Excel formulae to R syntax.
-4. Sort the formula into execution order.
+5. Sort the formula into execution order.
-5. Write the formula as an R script.
+6. Write the formula as an R script.

 Documentation files: